stanwood/StanwoodGroupChain/README.md

 ## License

-StanwoodCore is a private lobrary.
+StanwoodCore is under MIT licence.
 See the LICENSE file for more info.